2010–11 Estonian Cup

-2010–11 Estonian Cup is the twenty-first season of the Estonian football knockout tournament organized by the Estonian Football Association.
+The 2010–11 Estonian Cup was the twenty-first season of the Estonian football knockout tournament organized by the Estonian Football Association.
 On 10 May 2011, FC Flora Tallinn defeated JK Narva Trans in the final to win the cup and qualify for the second qualifying round of the 2011–12 UEFA Europa League.
 The defending champions were FC Levadia Tallinn.

 First round

 The first round pairs were drawn by Estonian Football Association on 2 June 2010.
 A total of 96 teams registered for the competition, a new competition record.